-On the subject of reliability, Dreamhost claim to go one better with their 100% up-time guarantee.
-It’s unlikely that this means the servers could never got down.
+On the subject of reliability, Dreamhost claims to go one better with their 100% uptime guarantee.
+It’s unlikely that this means the servers will never stop working.
 What it does mean is you’ll be compensated if they do.

-In terms of performance, Dreamhost are more than generous.
+In terms of performance, Dreamhost is more than generous.
 Even the cheapest plan includes unlimited storage and bandwidth.
 That means that as your business grows, you don’t need to worry about overuse fees.

 Your subscription also includes a static IP and built-in server caching, which you can’t expect from many of the other web hosting platforms in this price bracket.

 It should also be noted that if you want to go down the route of VPS or cloud hosting, Dreamhost lets you do this without breaking the bank.
 In fact, their cloud offering starts from only $4.95, amazingly.

 Even better, their cloud servers are language-agnostic, meaning that you can run most apps in the cloud, regardless of what programming language they were built in.

 GreenGeeks have taken a novel approach to finding a web hosting niche.
 It’s easy to forget about the internet’s environmental impact.
 All those servers need cooling though, and that means a big carbon footprint.

 It’s not like you can get around this problem by storing files in trees or anything like that.
 At least not yet.
 In the mean time, GreenGeeks buy three times as many wind energy credits as the electricity they use.

 However, they don’t seem to pass this outlay onto the customer.
 In fact, they offer unlimited storage space and bandwidth at only $2.95 per month, as well as a free domain for a year.